Thank You Thank You for all the love and support with my marathon! It seriously means so much!

 1. Get a training schedule!
 I used Hal Higdon’s Novice Supreme and it got me through this whole madness!

 2. Trust your schedule.
 At first I was like- seriously, only a mile or two and walking sometimes?
-I was already in decent running shape running about 10 miles a week, but indeed you need to go that slow and that frequently to build up and not get injuried.
+I was already in decent running shape running about 10 miles a week, but indeed you need to go that slow and that frequently to build up and not get injured.
 Also, on the 2 week taper I thought it was crazy, but trust that schedule, your body needs time to heal and ramp up in just the way it says.

 3. Invest in great gear.
-Yeah that $42 pair of shorts stung when I bought them, but my cost-per-wear is now less than $1, and these babies are going to get some serious use after this race.
+Yeah that $42 pair of running shorts/tights stung when I bought them, but my cost-per-wear is now less than $1, and these babies are going to get some serious use after this race.
 They are amazing, and running in sweats and a cotton t don’t cut it for long.
 I’ve heard “there’s no bad weather, only bad gear.”
 Well 110 is bad weather, and below 0 probably is too (I’ve run in the former, not the latter) but the right gear will make a huge difference!
 Not to mention feeling legit does something amazing for your psyche.

 4. Shoes are everything.
 Get fit by someone who knows what they’re doing and can analyze your running style.
 Shoes will make or break you and the right pair is crucial!
 Also know you’re going to go through two pairs while you train, budget for that!